ryanfowler/SwiftData/README.md

 ##Contact

-Email: ryan.fowler19 [at] gmail.com

-Comments, concerns, ideas, and pull requests welcome :)
+Please open an issue for any comments, concerns, ideas, or potential pull requests - all welcome :)

 ##License